reemooshaa/SaudiDevOrg/README.md

 - **Day 67, 68**: Applying memorize() function.
 ### Week 11
 - **Day 69**: using onload to load content to html page.
+- **Day 70**: using script file within and extended from html file.